211. Song—My Hoggie

 Email Poem |

-Analysis and Comments on 211.
+Comments, Analysis, and Meaning on 211.
 Song—My Hoggie

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 211.
 Song—My Hoggie here.